 - Your benefit is calculated based on your highest 35 years of earnings; they don't have to be consecutive years or before age 65.

 - If you work past age 65, those earning years will be included, so long as they are high enough to be part of your highest 35 years.

 - Even working part-time after turning 65 may be part of your highest 35 years of earnings.

-- To be eligible for Social Security, you must have a minimum of 10 years of covered employment, which equates to 40 credits in the Social Security system.
+- To be eligible for Social Security, you must have a minimum of 10 years of covered employment (that is, employment periods during which Social Security contributions were made), which equates to 40 credits in the Social Security system.

 - If you don't have 35 years with earnings, zeros will be included in the calculation.

 Read Viewpoints on Fidelity.com: Social Security tips for working retirees

 Myth #5: You can claim early, then get a "bump up" once you reach full retirement age

 Many believe there is a "bump up" or "added income" once they reach their FRA.
 They've heard they can claim early at 62, then when they reach 66 or older, their checks will increase to the amount that corresponds to their FRA benefit.
 That's a big misperception.

 There's no bumping up of income once you've claimed your Social Security retirement benefit.
 However, anyone receiving a benefit can voluntarily "suspend" that benefit after they reach FRA and resume it as late as age 70.
 If they do, the annual benefit will increase by 8% per year of delay up until age 70.
 After that, you get an annual cost of living adjustment, but no increase in your base benefit, which will start automatically the month you reach age 70 unless you specify otherwise.